How more sleep and active play helps children under 5 grow up healthy

-“Overexposure [to screens] not only is not supporting healthy brain development, but in addition there’s all kinds of health consequences.
+“Overexposure [to screens] not only is not supporting healthy brain development but in addition, there are all kinds of health consequences.
 When children are sitting in front of computer screens, even if they’re interactive, they are stationary, and that’s a significant contributor to health problems as well as not supporting healthy brain development.”

 According to WHO’s Commission on Ending Childhood Obesity, “Physical activity behaviours across the life-course can be heavily influenced by childhood experience.
 Creating safe, physical activity-friendly communities, which enable, and encourage the use of active transport (walking, cycling etc.) and participation in an active lifestyle and physical activities, will benefit all communities.”